 · Start the Admin Server by “./startWebLogic.sh”.
 This will start the Admin Server.

-http://1.1.1.1:7001/console and log in using the username and password that you have specified during the Admin Server configuration.
+· After the server has been started you can open the Admin console GUI on your browser at http://1.1.1.1:7001/console and log in using the username and password that you have specified during the Admin Server configuration.
 I used “weblogic” as username and password both.

 · Once the Admin Console opens up, select the MyDomain -> Environment -> Servers to see if the Admin Server is running with good health as shown below in figure 2.